PrudhviGudla/AGV-Intro-ROS-Tasks/README.md

 6) In the node, I made it print all the twist messages after addition of noise.
 I also printed the linear.x before addition of noise for comparison.
 ![Screenshot (604)](https://user-images.githubusercontent.com/106007058/184818019-898d245d-86e2-4763-bb3f-a25c0469b056.png)

+I faced problems with the syntax of python while writing the node due to no prior experience with python.
+Now, I have started learning python in a proper way.